 The Full HD native resolution is important.
 We expect no less than Full HD on our TVs these days.
 Many budget home projectors will advertise as having “Full HD support”, which means they will accept a Full HD display signal from your computer or other video source, but project an image with a lower true resolution of, say, 640×480, or if you’re lucky, 1280×720.
 The projected image doesn’t look good at all.

 The LUMOS Auro gives you true 1920×1080 pixel resolution.
 The is exactly the image resolution that DVD and original Blu-ray movies were designed for.
 This is the same real pixel resolution you’ll expect from a competent modern laptop or monitor display today.
 The result is image clarity that is superb for enjoying movies.
+(The photo above is of the actual projection image in my living room.)

 There are other important characteristics about the LUMOS Auro that go a long way to make it suited for home use.
 The high brightness level helps deliver a crisp, vibrant, image even if you have stray light in the room, as might be the case when many home users won’t have a dedicated screening room setup.
 Horizontal and vertical keystone correction also helps straighten up the image when the projector has to be positioned off-axis.
 I’ll get into more details after we take a tour of the projector first.